Trump threatens Turkey's economy if it attacks Syrian Kurd militia

 "Mr @realDonaldTrump It is a fatal mistake to equate Syrian Kurds with the PKK, which is on the US terrorists list, and its Syria branch PYD/YPG," spokesman Ibrahim Kalin tweeted.

 "Terrorists can't be your partners & allies.
-Turkey expects the US to honour our strategic partnership and doesn't want it to be shadowed by terrorist propaganda."
+Turkey expects the US to honor our strategic partnership and doesn't want it to be shadowed by terrorist propaganda."

 Trump gave no details about the safe zone proposal, but Pompeo said Washington wanted to provide security for those who have fought Islamic State and to prevent any attack on Turkey from Syria.